grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * _What is interesting about the amounts? _
-* _The person at the top (name the name with the most beans) has a trade balance surplus of ____ CIC.
-(This is their bean balance minus the 10 they started with) That means that she didn’t spend so much CIC in the community and sold a lot of her products or services.
+* _The person at the top (name the name with the most beans) has a trade balance surplus of ____ CAV.
+(This is their bean balance minus the 10 they started with) That means that she didn’t spend so much CAV in the community and sold a lot of her products or services.
 What could the community do to make sure she has more to buy? _
 * _ The people at the bottom (name the names with the least beans) have trade debits of ____ (their starting amount minus their balance).
 This means they did not offer goods or services that were in demand enough in the community.
 What could we do about that?_

 Listen for ideas like bringing in additional people into the circle, training people for new professions, reducing consumption of things that are not produced locally, etc.